Atos-FiwareOps/flavor-sync/README.md

 ## Features implemented

-The complete requirement list (at the moment) is the following one:
+The complete requirement list of this version (v0.8 beta, at the moment) is the following one:

 * An infrastructure operator registers his infrastructure in the Flavor synchronization tool.